Millions of families fight rare diseases every year.

 Community is critical for anyone in the midst of a rare disease.
 Which is why Rare Disease Day, a day dedicated to support awareness for rare diseases, is so important.

-Community members and business owners in Sioux Falls are showing their support on Feb.
-28, technically Feb.
-29, the rarest day on the calendar.
+Community members and business owners in Sioux Falls are showing their support on February 28th, technically the 29th, the rarest day on the calendar.

 The Arc of Dreams, an 85-foot-tall sculpture in downtown Sioux Falls hanging over the Big Sioux River, will be lit up with the rare disease colors of green, pink, blue and purple.
 Additionally, local cupcakery Oh My Cupcakes will once again be releasing a rare disease day themed cupcake.